PlatONnetwork/platon-utils/docs/utilities.rst

 Conversion Utils
 ~~~~~~~~~~~~~~~~

-These methods convert values using standard practices in the Ethereum
+These methods convert values using standard practices in the PlatON
 ecosystem.
 For example, strings are encoded to binary using UTF-8.

 Because there is no reliable way to distinguish between text and a